q3769/conseq4j/README.md

 ConcurrentSequencer conseq = ConcurrentSequentialExecutors.newBuilder().ofSize(10).build();
 ```

-This conseq falls back to all default because totol task queue size is the only set value
+This conseq falls back to all default because total task queue size is the only set value
 ```
 ConcurrentSequencer conseq = ConcurrentSequentialExecutors.newBuilder().withTotalTaskQueueSize(100).build();
 ```